 - Usually normal

-- Occasional slow intralesional flow without AV shunting and venous pooling
+- Occasional slow intralesional flow without arteriovenous shunting and venous pooling

 - Contrast used to exclude associated anomalies